GreenfishK/archiving-demo/README.md

-# OSTRICH Archiving Demo
-Demo for querying RDF archives with versioned SPARQL queries.
+# GLENDA: Querying over RDF Archives with SPARQL
+This repository contains the source code and files to run and deploy the GLENDA system.
+GLENDA is a system providing and user interface to query RDF Archives with full SPARQL 1.1 compliant queries.

 ## Docker Compose